vinu-deriv/smartcharts-champion/README.md

 setSmartChartsPublicPath("node_modules/@deriv-com/smartcharts-champion/dist/")
 ```

-We can use the `copy-webpack-plugin` webpack plugin to copy over SmartCharts chunks:
+You can use the `copy-webpack-plugin` webpack plugin to copy over SmartCharts chunks:

 ```js
 new CopyWebpackPlugin([